amanmehndiratta25/seng371project2/README.md

   - Number of contributors per month
   - Number of commits per month
 - Social Media Activity
-  - Number of posts for each month in the Subreddits for each project
+  - Number of posts for each month in the Subreddits for each project (r/angularjs, r/rails, r/bootstrap)
-  - Number of Stack Overflow questions asked in a weekly period of each month that are tagged with the appropriate project tag
+  - Number of Stack Overflow questions asked in one-week period of each month that are tagged with the appropriate project tag (angularjs, twitter-bootstrap, ruby-on-rails)

 Methodology
 --------